amberlie03/Investigating-SSRs-and-GC-content-in-Bacteria-FYP/README.md

 First, clone the repository and install the required libraries using `pip install`.
 Then, set up a virtual environment and adjust code to fit with own directories.
 For example, replace `zip_path = '/Path/to/downloaded/zipfiles.zip'` with the location where the input genome files are saved.

-Zip file and SSR extraction code: https://github.com/amberlie03/Genome-SSR-Analysis-FYP/Extracting_SSRs.ipynb
+Zip file and SSR extraction code: Extracting_SSRs.ipynb

-The given code was repeated for each genome and compiled into one large csv: https://github.com/amberlie03/Genome-SSR-Analysis-FYP/FYP_data.csv
+The given code was repeated for each genome and compiled into one large csv: FYP_data.csv

 Extracted SSRs were extracted and compiled into text files for each genome.
 The SSRs for this project are detailed in the following link: